DadSchoorse/vkBasalt/README.md

 If you want to make changes for one game only, you can create a file named `vkBasalt.conf` in the working directory of the game and change the values there.

-#### Ingame Input

-The [HOME key](https://en.wikipedia.org/wiki/Home_key) can be used to disable and re enable the applied effects.
-This is based on X11 so it won't work on pure wayland.
-It **should** however at least not crash without X11.

 #### Reshade Fx shaders

 To run reshade fx shaders e.g. shaders from the [reshade repo](https://github.com/crosire/reshade-shaders), you have to set `reshadeTexturePath` and `reshadeIncludePath` to the matching dirctories from the repo.
 To then use a specific shader you need to set a custom effect name to the shader path and then add that effect name to `effects` like every other effect.